and Awards 2014:

 Kij Johnson's fantasy and SF novels and short stories have

-Sturgeon Award (which she now serves as juror), World Fantasy Award
+Sturgeon Award (where she now serves as juror), World Fantasy Award

 (which she also serves as juror), Nebula Award

-(three times), IAFA Award, and Hugo Award.
+(three times), IAFA Crawford Award, and Hugo Award.
 Kij is Associate Director of the Center, teaches the

 & Fantasy Novel Writing Workshop, as well as a number of other regular-semester writing and fantasy-related courses at KU, and is Assistant Professor of Fiction